 Cluster B disorders are the “dramatic” or “emotional” disorders, consisting of:

 - Antisocial personality disorder

 - Narcissistic personality disorder

 Cluster C disorders are the “anxious” disorders, consisting of:

 - Avoidant personality disorder

 - Obsessive-compulsive personality disorder

-The International Classification of Diseases (the main European guide to psychiatry) does things slightly differently.
-Some disorders have different names – Borderline PD is instead called Emotionally Unstable PD, and Obsessive-Compulsive PD is known as Anankastic PD.
-The ICD also includes an “Other/Unspecified” category for people with unclear symptoms which are still considered to reflect a PD.
+The International Classification of Diseases, the main European diagnostic guide, is slightly different from the DSM.
+Borderline PD is instead named Emotionally Unstable PD, while Obsessive-Compulsive PD is known as Anankastic PD.
+The ICD also includes an “Other/Unspecified” category, which is used when people have unclear symptoms which don’t exactly match one PD.

 Because of the problems which have already been identified with diagnosing and researching PDs, the DSM-5 also includes a theoretical Alternate Model of PDs.
 This approach is currently being investigated to see if it can make PD diagnoses more specific and helpful.
 The Alternate Model starts by evaluating whether a person’s difficulties impair their understanding of themselves and others severly enough to represent a PD.
 If the person’s self-understanding and relationships are significantly impaired, the conversation moves on to identifying which traits are behind that impairment.
 This method intends to reduce the amount of overlapping symptoms found in the current system, which should result in people requiring fewer but more specific diagnoses.